codyzu/cpinfo20-site/m1/espruino.md

 ## 2 OLED Display

 The SSD1306 OLED is a 128x64 resolution monochrome OLED display.
 It communicates with the Espruino using a SPI protocol.
-Fortuneatly, this is already supported by Espruino.
+Fortunately, this is already supported by Espruino.

 1. Setup the display by adding the following code to your project:
     ```javascript